stefanor/talks/slides.md

 ---

+# Who are we:

+* Debian Developers
+* Freexian collaborators
+* Paid to work on Debusine
+* Funded this year by STF

+---

 # State of the Project:

 * Heavy development
 * Core foundations in place
 * Building out higher-level functionality
 * Generally useable
+* Public instance: debusine.debian.net

+    * Used for testing the Python 3.13 transition recently.
+    * And large-scale rebuilds around the Python ecosystem.

 * In production for Freexian

 ---